Les Misérables

 Inspiration

-Les Misérables is a musical based on the novel of the same name by French Poet and playwright Victor Hugo.
-The 1862 novel is considered by many to be one of the greatest novels of the 19th century.
+Les Misérables is a musical based on the novel of the same name by French poet and playwright, Victor Hugo.
+The 1862 novel is considered by many to be one of the greatest novels of the nineteenth century.

-French songwriter, Alain Boublil, had the inspiration to adapt Hugo's novel into a musical while at a performance of the musical Oliver! in London.
-When the Artful Dodger appeared on stage, the idea of Gavroche narrating the story of Les Misrables came to mind.
-He pitched the concept to composer Claude-Michel Schonberg, who then began developing a rough synopsis.
+French songwriter, Alain Boublil, had the inspiration to adapt Hugo's novel into a musical while at a performance of the musical, Oliver!, in London.
+When the Artful Dodger appeared on stage, the idea of Gavroche narrating the story of Les Misérables came to mind.
+He pitched the concept to composer, Claude-Michel Schönberg, who then began developing a rough synopsis.

 Productions